 - Send your pastor on a retreat.
 There are many free or low cost options for pastors and their families.
 Do some research and find one that will work.
 Be sure to give them something for food and gas if they aren’t paid well.

 - Give your pastor a regular sabbatical.
-It can be surprisingly inexpensive to send your pastor away for a month or three.
+It can be surprisingly inexpensive to send your pastor away for three to six months.
 You can even send your pastor on a sabbatical for free!

 Below are some articles to help you in your research.

 - How Much Should You Pay Your Pastors? by Patrick Traylor